Text Copied

 • The usage of offset will vary here as you can make your desired MESSAGE to be displayed with selected background color.

-• For example, my device is publishing the speed data and speed range is between 0 to 200.
-I want to get instant alert based on speed in three different formats like Normal, Medium & High speed in dashboard in coloured format.
+• For example, my device is publishing the speed data and the speed range is between 0 to 200.
+I want to get instant alert based on speed in three different formats like Normal, Medium & High speed in dashboard in colored format.

 Let 0 to 50 be normal speed, 50 to 100 be medium speed and more than 100 be High speed.
 Now check the steps below.